 A growing number of concerned citizens believe the most important thing trees and forests can do is to sequester and store carbon to limit climate change.
 Creating young forest that rapidly captures carbon can contribute to that goal while also helping to meet the habitat needs of both common and rare wildlife.

-Harvested Wood is Replaced by Ongoing Tree Growth
+Harvested Wood is Replenished by Ongoing Tree Growth

-Wood harvested from carefully managed forests is quickly replaced by ongoing tree growth in the well-watered Northeast.
-For that reason, logging offers a sustainable source of timber products, heat energy, and, in many cases, revenue for landowners.
-And if timber harvests are sited and carried out properly, wildlife can gain some important young forest habitat.
+In the well-watered Northeast, wood harvested from carefully managed forests is quickly replaced by ongoing tree growth.
+For that reason, logging offers a sustainable source of timber products, heat energy, and, in many cases, revenue for landowners and a boost to local economies.
+If timber harvests are sited and carried out properly, wildlife can gain important young forest habitat.

-The Young Forest Initiative does not advocate widespread clearcut timber harvesting: rather, the goal is to locate those harvests in places where they will do the most good for wildlife, including species that need young forest and whose populations have been declining steadily.
+The Young Forest Initiative does not advocate widespread clearcut timber harvesting: rather, the goal is to locate timber harvests of appropriate types in places where those harvests will do the most good for wildlife.

-The U.S. Forest Service is one of many natural resources agencies to consider carbon stewardship when planning land management actions, including harvesting timber.
+The U.S. Forest Service is one of many natural resources agencies to consider carbon stewardship when planning land management actions, including harvesting trees.

 Protecting Forests, Plants, and Animals